eann116/261fa25/09Lists&Libraries/README.md

 ```

 ## Writing Text Files in Python
-- They're writing to somewhere like: /Users/rrome/LoremIpsum.txt
+- They're writing to somewhere where the file you're using is
 ```Python
 file = open("LoremIpsum.txt", "w")
 file.write(